Maumagnaguagno/HyperTensioN/README.md

 Extensions are supposed to be executed between the parsing and compilation phases.
 More than one extension may be executed in the process, even repeatedly.
 They can be used to clean, warn and fill gaps left by the original description.
-Since extensions transform existing structures no value is expected to be returned by ``apply``.
+Since extensions transform existing structures, the value returned by ``apply`` is undefined.

 ### Compilers
 Compilers are modules that write planning descriptions based on the information available in the [Intermediate Representation] format.